Take a front row seat with Studio UK for the best of London’s fashion shows and events. Interviews with fashionistas and designers.

 Talking of Naomi Campbell, she was responsible for giving the event a much needed lift when its success took a nose dive during the recession in the early nineties.
 Her topless runway appearance in 1994 made global headlines and made the London fashion centre a focus of scrutiny – aesthetic and otherwise.
 No recorded protests though.

 Protests did follow in February 2018 as the fashion industry’s association with mink was challenged.
 Greek-British designer Mary Katrantzou’s autumn/winter catwalk show was upended when a campaigner from animal rights organisation SURGE leapt onto the runway and cried: “Shame on you!” at the audience.
 She continued to parade with the models until escorted away.
 However, Mary Katrantzou maintained that her models only use faux fur, releasing an official statement to set the matter straight.

-However, the 2018 spring/summer London Fashion Week is the first officially fur free event since its inception.
-London became the first of the big four to make this move with the British Fashion Council troubled by the escalating protests – 25 in 2016 soared to 250 by 2017.
+The 2018 spring/summer London Fashion Week was the first officially fur free event since its inception.
+London became the first of the big four to make this move, with the British Fashion Council troubled by the escalating protests – 25 in 2016 soared to 250 by 2017.
 Following the lead of wrongly targeted Mary Katrantzou, many designers elected to go fur free well before the British Fashion Council’s survey.
 Burberry is amongst this ethically-aware new crop, however some major brands such as Prada have refused to bow to pressure.

 Fashionistas, designers, retailers and buyers flocked to Olympia Kensington Feb 10-12 for Pure London Festival of Fashion.
 Read the article here.